 - Provide employment opportunities for students that help them prepare for the professional practice of engineering. - Develop major learning objectives for each student employee.
 (See section on developing objectives and/or contact Engineering Career - Services for assistance with developing objectives). - Directly employ students in an engineering capacity. - Provide an orientation to company policies, procedures, and practices. - Provide a workplace that complies with all applicable federal and state safety, equal employment opportunity, nondiscrimination, and harassment laws and regulations.
-Investigate in an expedient and confidential manner any complaints and protect the employee against illegal retaliation. - Provide supervision by a professional with expertise and educational and/or professional background in the field of the experience. - The supervisor and/or mentor shall provide regular direction and feedback to guide and advise the student with respect to the development of workplace competencies and performance. - Sign the Engineering Experiential Education - Expectations (See Appendix 2 for the Statement of Expectations document). - Complete a survey (supervisor and/or mentor) related to the student's development of workplace competencies.
+Investigate in an expedient and confidential manner any complaints and protect the employee against illegal retaliation. - Provide supervision by a professional with expertise and educational and/or professional background in the field of the experience. - The supervisor and/or mentor shall provide regular direction and feedback to guide and advise the student with respect to the development of workplace competencies and performance. - Acknowledge the ISU College of Engineering Experiential Education Expectations once the student registers. - Complete a survey (supervisor and/or mentor) related to the student's development of workplace competencies.